-We realize this can be a time-consuming effort— especially if your nonprofit is lucky enough to have many ongoing fundraisers at any given time.
+We realize this can be a time-consuming effort— especially if your nonprofit is lucky enough to have many ongoing fundraisers at any given time (such as during a Facebook Challenge).
 If you feel overwhelmed dedicating time to Facebook fundraising, consider contacting the GoodUnited team today.
-We can thank each and every fundraiser on your behalf and encourage further engagement.
+We can thank each and every user on your behalf and encourage further engagement.

-Last but not least, connect with Facebook fundraiser donors on the original fundraising post itself.
+Last but not least, connect with Facebook donors on the original fundraising post itself.

 There are a few ways to do this: